Rurouni/MassiveOnlineUniversalServerEngine/README.md

 // use in any place where you have access to Node
 // in case of some logic we obviously would know some id, this could be id of character, npc or anything else
-// if we wont provide any id it will use 0 and you could think of it like singleton entity IDeepPinger proxy = Node.GetProxy<IDeepPinger>(GetRandomId(100));
+// if we wont provide any id it will use 0 and you could think of it as singleton entity IDeepPinger proxy = Node.GetProxy<IDeepPinger>(GetRandomId(100));
 int result = await proxy.Ping(requestId++, 10);
 ```